-Are you satisfied with Vandemoortele's financial performance in 2021?
-How well did you do compared to 2020 and the pre-pandemic year 2019?
+Are you satisfied with Vandemoortele's financial 2021 was another challenging year for Vandemoortele. performance in 2021?
+How well did you do compared How do you look back on it from a financial point of to 2020 and the pre-pandemic year 2019? view?

-Herman Van Steenstraeten: "We noted a strong improvement in our adjusted EBITDA, which was €16 million higher than in 2020.
-This was mainly due to the excellent performance of our BP business line, which recorded an increase in adjusted EBITDA of more than €26 million.
-The MCOF business line experienced a more difficult year, due to sharp price increases for raw materials and an intensified price competition.
-Despite strong management of the cost base, results fell by €11 million compared to 2020.
-Although our adjusted EBITDA increased, it has not yet returned to a pre-COVID level.
+Herman Van Steenstraeten: "Due to COVID-19, we again Herman Van Steenstraeten: "We noted a strong started the year with curfews, lockdowns and limited social improvement in our adjusted EBITDA, which was activities.
+This had a direct impact on consumption in the €16 million higher than in 2020.
+This was mainly due to the excellent performance of our BP business line, which food service and retail segments.
+Towards the summer, recorded an increase in adjusted EBITDA of more than when the restrictive measures were eased to a certain degree, we felt business revive.
+However, in the second €26 million.
+The MCOF business line experienced a more half of the year, we were confronted by a global crisis that difficult year, due to sharp price increases for raw materials and an intensified price competition.
+Despite strong affected our entire supply chain and workforce.
+Scarcity, high demand and political instability led to unprecedented management of the cost base, results fell by cost increases.
+Unfortunately, we had to transfer these to our €11 million compared to 2020.
+Although our adjusted customers, which was neither a pleasant nor easy exercise."
+EBITDA increased, it has not yet returned to a pre-COVID level.
 2021 showed a clear recovery compared to 2020, but the COVID-19 impact and the cost price increases sustained the gap between the present and the most recent pre-COVID year."